 Witnesses reported seeing the Sikorsky S-76 helicopter in flames before it crashed.
 Richard Winton, a reporter for the Los Angeles Times who happened to be in the area, said on Twitter that the mountains where the accident took place, around Calabasas, CA, were “fogged in,” adding, I heard the [helicopter] sputter and then a boom.”

-Outpouring of condolences poured out of all corners of society as the news spread across social media Sunday.
+Outpouring of condolences following the death of Bryant poured out of all corners of society as the news spread across social media Sunday.
 But the most profound tributes came from fellow NBA players who opened games on Sunday by taking intentional 24-second violations in tribute.
 Bryant wore No. 24 upon entering the league with the Lakers in 1996.
 He later changed to No. 8, and both numbers were retired by the Lakers in 2017.

 Throughout his career, he amassed 33,643 points, 7,047 rebounds and 6,306 assists.
 In his last game, played against the Utah Jazz before retiring in 2016, he recorded 60 points.
 He was the youngest player, at 34 years of age, in NBA history to have racked up more than 30,000 points.